 Step Three – notify the school

-Step Four – consider volunteering
+Step Four – volunteer to teach ethics

-Step Five – enrol your child in ethics
+Step Five – enrol your child in ethics!